 AI dubbing replaces human-heavy steps with automated ones:

-- Speech-to-text: AI transcribes the source audio with high accuracy, eliminating manual transcription.
+- Speech-to-text: AI transcribes the source audio with high accuracy.
+No manual transcription.

-- Machine translation: Neural machine translation (NMT) translates the script, with medical glossaries and translation memories improving accuracy for specialized terminology.
+- Machine translation: Neural machine translation (NMT) translates the script.
+Medical glossaries and translation memories improve accuracy for specialized terms.

 - AI voice synthesis: Text-to-speech models generate natural-sounding dubbed audio.
-For patient-facing content, select empathetic, conversational voice models that avoid robotic delivery—critical for health literacy and patient trust.
+For patient-facing content, select empathetic, conversational voice models.
+Avoid robotic delivery—critical for health literacy and patient trust.

 Why Localized Patient Education Videos Work